koy-e/technique-test/README.md

 # technique-test

-i hope we get full marks for this. re[flwep'ofvmpov
+i hope we get full marks for this.